Exploring Kom Ombo Temple: A Visitor's Guide

 Two doorways lead you from the Vestibule into the Hypostyle Hall with its roof supported by 10 papyrus columns boasting floral capitals.
 On the column shafts, Euergetes is depicted making offerings to various gods, while the reliefs on the walls show him in converse with the gods.
 Between the doors from the vestibule is the sacred crocodile of Ombos.
 Between the doors leading into the rear part of the temple are reliefs of Euergetes II's elder brother, Philometor, making an offering to the falcon-headed Haroeris.

 Don't Miss: The loveliest relief here is found on the left-hand (northern) wall.
-Here you can see the falcon-headed Haroeris presenting the king with the curved sword of victory and the hieroglyph for eternal life.
-Just behind the king are his sister Cleopatra VII and his wife Cleopatra.
+Here, you can see the falcon-headed Haroeris presenting the Ptolemaic era pharaoh with the curved sword of victory and the hieroglyph for eternal life.
+Just behind the pharaoh are his sister Cleopatra VII and his wife Cleopatra.

 Sanctuary: The Domain of Sobek and Haroeris